 - Membership – candidate must be a current NAEOP project member.
 If selected, participants must maintain tenure of paid membership in NAEOP.

-- Leadership Potential - candidate must have worked for a TRIO program for at least two years OR previous relevant experience (professional roles, volunteer experience, etc.); and show present success or future potential for success in leadership positions and assist in recruiting future ELI participants.
+- Leadership Potential – candidate must have worked for a TRIO program for at least two years OR previous relevant experience (professional roles, volunteer experience, etc.); and show present success or future potential for success in leadership positions.

 - Commitment – candidate must agree to attend and fully engage in all ELI training sessions, attend and volunteer in some capacity at the NAEOP regional conference, and be committed to the possibility of furthering their leadership commitment by serving on various committees or taking on leadership positions with the state and/or region.

 - Supervisor Support – candidate must obtain a letter of support from their supervisor.

 - Financial – candidate is responsible for conference registration fee, lodging, travel and per diem to attend the full day of training.

 ELI participants who successfully complete the program will:

-- Have a broader understanding of the history and structure of TRIO programs, COE, and NAEOP’s member State Associations influence NAEOP structure, objectives, organization and procedures.
+- Possess a broader understanding of how the history of TRIO programs, COE, NAEOP, and member State Associations influence NAEOP structure, objectives, organization and procedures.

-- Have developed a fundamental understanding of one’s own leadership style and how to effectively use it to work with others.
+- Through a strengths based approach, develop a fundamental understanding of one’s own leadership style and how to effectively use it to work with others.

 - Contribute to the success of their state association and/or regional association by assuming leadership responsibilities such as holding offices, chairing committees, and serving as mentors for new NAEOP professionals.